mario-bonito/CAS-Digital-Credentials/scheme/objects/objca-holder.md

     * Notifying the user of any changes to credentials;
     * Ensuring consent of the user prior to any transaction; and
     * Ensuring adherence to applicable accessibility requirements.
-20. The Holder Component SHALL preserve digital credentials in accordance with the general characteristics specified in (Digital Credential)[./objca-digital-credential.md] of this Specification.
+20. The Holder Component SHALL preserve digital credentials in accordance with the general characteristics specified in the [Digital Credential](./objca-digital-credential.md) subsection of this Specification.

 ## Part 3: Determination of Outputs, Review and Attestation